amakovec/amakovec.github.io/about.md

 ## Education

-### The Ohio State University

-Bachelor of Science in Electrical and Computer Engineering, Electrical Engineering Program of Study (Class of 2019)
+Bachelor of Science in Electrical and Computer Engineering, Electrical Engineering Program of Study (The Ohio State University, Class of 2019)

 ## Interests